 - income charts provided by companies or the federal/provincial government on the specific industry your ex is working in

-In these cases the more specific information you can collect will better your chances at having a judge being as close as possible to your ex’s actual income.
+In these cases, the more specific information you can collect will better your chances of having a judge being as close as possible to your ex’s actual income.

-With that information a judge can determine what your ex should be making or is currently making at their job.
-This will then provide the basis for setting child and spousal support amounts for you on a go forward basis.
-Once you have this order you can file it with the Family Responsibility Office.
-They can begin collecting support from your ex.
+With that information, a judge can determine what your ex should be making or is currently making at their job.
+This will then provide the basis for setting child and spousal support amounts for you on a go-forward basis.